 Another one I’m going to pass on.
 Written in 1940, although this is classified as a Regency romance, and it probably is, it’s also based on real historical characters, and, like An Infamous Army, it’s very focused on the historical setting.

-Posts By: Mary Kingswood
+Author: Mary Kingswood

 It’s an odd thing, but whereas The Corinthian was every bit as frivolous as this, and ten times as implausible, it was still very enjoyable to read.
 This one, however, often felt tediously silly.
 The reason, at a guess, is in the characters.
 In The Corinthian, both the main characters are sharply intelligent, although muted by innocence (in the case of the heroine) and a degree of cynicism (in the hero).
 I can forgive characters a great deal if their actions make some kind of sense.